 The inter-disciplinary BISKIT-Consortium consists of one regulatory agency, one non-governmental organization and three universities.
-Together, we combine the expertise in regulatory support to African partner countries in the field of blood transfusion, digital solutions for better health care in Africa, modelling and simulating humanitarian supply chains, and crisis and security research to develop an information-system for data-based decision-making before, during and after crises in South African blood establishments.
+Together, we combine the expertise in regulatory support to African partner countries in the field of blood transfusion, digital solutions for better health care in Africa, modelling and simulating humanitarian supply chains, and crisis and security research to develop an information-system for data-based decision-making before, during and after crises.
 The following partners work on this project:

 - Paul-Ehrlich-Institut, Federal Institute for Vaccines and Biomedicines